temporalio/samples-go/opentelemetry/README.md

 ```

 The example outputs the traces in the stdout, both the worker and the starter.
-[Trace output](./trace.json) collects the spans generated.
-Please note that in order to have the valid json they have been put in a JSON array but they are returned as single JSON objects.

 If all is needed is to see Workflows and Activities there's no need to set up instrumentation for the Temporal cluster.